isri-aist/CALL-M_core/set_up_robot/README_instructions.md

 # Set up CALLM workspace (JETSON and NUC)
 - First, the JETSON, the NUC and your computer should be on the same network
-- Set up your computer with:
+- Set up your computer with (press 'enter' for all inputs, keep default installation):
 ```
 bash 1_Set_up_USER_dev_amd64.sh
 ```